article banner

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { launch(Job()) { // the new job replaces one from parent delay(1000) println("Will not be printed") } } // (prints nothing, finishes immediately)

-In the above example, runBlocking does not wait for launch, because it has no relation with it.
+In the above example, runBlocking does not wait for launch because it has no relation with it.
 This is because launch uses the job from the argument as a parent.

 When a coroutine has its own (independent) job, it has nearly no relation to its parent.
-It inherits other contexts, but other consequences of the parent-child relationship will not apply.
+It inherits other contexts, but other consequences of the parent-child relationship do not apply.
 This causes us to lose structured concurrency, which is a problematic situation that should be avoided.

 Coroutine lifecycle